Matching on Generalized Propensity Scores with Continuous Exposures: Simulations

+We also calculate the BASB in the matched dataset constructed by GPS matching where we categorize the exposure range by quintile $(K=5)$ in all six simulation scenarios.
+We use the average BASB $< 0.2$ as the threshold indicating good covariate balance.
+In Figure S.1-2 of the Supplementary Materials, we present the BASB under six simulation scenarios.
+The results show that our GPS matching approach also improves covariate balance in terms of BASB for all six covariates significantly.
+The results based on the absolute correlation and the BASB measures are consistent.

-\subsection{Simulation results}
+\subsection{Simulation Results}

-Table~\ref{sim:results} shows the simulation results for the settings where we estimate the GPS model using Super Learner algorithms, while Table~\ref{sim:results_linear}, shows results where we estimate the GPS model using parametric linear regressions.
-We found similar results across the four implementation approaches regardless of how the GPS model was estimated (Super Learner algorithm vs. parametric regression).
-More specifically, when the GPS model is correctly specified and does not contain extreme values (scenario 1), all approaches perform reasonably well.
-The proposed matching and Kennedy's doubly robust approaches, in general, outperform the standard IPTW and GPS adjustment approaches, in terms of both absolute bias and MSE.
-The matching estimator provides the smallest absolute bias, yet Kennedy's doubly robust estimator provides smaller MSE.
+Table~\ref{sim:results_linear} shows the simulation results where we estimate the GPS model using parametric linear regression models assuming normal residuals, while Table~\ref{sim:results} shows results for the settings where we estimate the GPS model using Super Learner algorithms.
+For CBPS, the GPS was calculated by optimizing a covariate balance condition.

+Under scenario 1, when the GPS model is correctly specified as a linear regression model assuming normal residuals and thus does not contain many extreme GPS values, all approaches perform reasonably well (see Table~\ref{sim:results_linear}).
+The GPS matching and non-parametric DR approaches, in general, outperform the GPS adjustment, IPTW, CBPS, and untrimmed non-parametric DR approaches, in terms of both absolute bias and MSE.
+The performance of CBPS is comparable to or slightly better than the IPTW, but generally inferior to our GPS matching approach.
+The GPS matching estimator provides the smallest absolute bias, yet the trimmed non-parametric DR estimator provides smaller MSE.